oprypin/crsfml/docs/tutorials/network/socket.md

 end
 ```

-You can have a look at the API documentation of the [SocketSelector]({{book.api}}/SocketSelector.html) class for a working example of how to use a selector to handle connections and messages from multiple clients.
+You can have a look at the API documentation of the [SF::SocketSelector][] class for a working example of how to use a selector to handle connections and messages from multiple clients.

 As a bonus, the timeout capability of `Selector#wait` allows you to implement a receive-with-timeout method, which is not directly available in the socket classes, very easily: